Hey, I thought I made myself clear in the last hour.

 It doesn't mean anything in the big scheme of things.

-Just uh just a singular question.
+Just a singular question.

 Well, Don Lemon went out and found these two babes and had them on his show last night.

-That that's sexist.
+That that's sexist?

-Some of these you guys, well, here's Lemon.
+Some of you guys, well, here's Lemon.

 Well, anyway.